Turmarr/CSC-exercise/README.md

 ### Command line

 To run the application execute the run.bat file.
-The application can be found under the ip address http://127.0.0.1:8000 or http://localhost:8000
+The application can be found under the IP address http://127.0.0.1:8000 or http://localhost:8000

 ### Docker

 To run the application run the command "docker run --env-file .env -p 8000:8000 csc-exercise".
-The application can be found under the address http://localhost:8000 the ip address can be found using ip config and taking the localhost address.
+The application can be found under the address http://localhost:8000 the IP address can be found using ipconfig and taking the localhost address.

 ## Features